 During March this year council hosted the first series of Wellbeing Conversations across Break O’Day attended by over 100 people.
 At these conversations you told us things you love about where you live, and your hopes for yourself and your community.
 We heard many inspiring stories.
 Time and again the common themes were people looking after each other, and building or celebrating connections.

 It is clear that across Break O’Day, in all our communities, people are creating and building wellbeing.
 This project will give everyone more ways to enhance the wonderful things you are already doing in your community, and create opportunities to support more people to improve their own wellbeing too.

 For the next three years, local people will have the opportunity to take part in wellbeing training founded on positive thinking.
 They will use their new skills and tools to create projects with their community, or to enrich activities already happening.
 Our first class of students are well on their way to gaining their Certificate in Creating Wellbeing.

 Thinking positively is not about feeling good all the time.
 It is about making a choice to notice and savour positive feelings when they do happen.
 And it is about creating moments for positive feelings to happen.

 When we experience a positive feeling we find it easier to navigate challenges and solve problems.
 One thing you can try is being kinder to yourself.
 Next time you find yourself in a time of struggle, try talking to yourself as you would speak to a very dear friend who needs kind words of wisdom.
 Self-Compassion is a gift we can all give ourselves.

 We all have skills, knowledge and experience to be wellbeing experts in our lives.
-And we can all deepen our understanding and learn more skills and tools to enhance our wellbeing and the wellbeing of those around us.
+And we can all deepen our understanding and learn more to enhance our wellbeing and the wellbeing of those around us.